saona-raimundo/Future-of-sports-at-IST-Austria/docs/our_plan.md

 Wishlist

-- immediate feedback after sending their answers
+- Immediate feedback after sending their answers

 ### Build a plan